AtulAravindDas/AtulAravindDas/README.md

 - 📈 Financial modeling with ML
 - 🧠 Generative AI in cool verticals
 - 🥾 Hidden hiking trails and elevation flexes
 - 🎤 Karaoke?
 You name the song.
 I destroy the stage.
+- 🚴‍♂️ Long-distance cycling stories — including that time I *accidentally turned a chill ride into a Tour de Tamil Nadu*

 ---